Springdale officers cleared in shootings; use of force justified, prosecutor says

 Sgt.
 Matt Ray, public information officer with the Springdale Police Department, identified the officer in the Feb.
-15 incident as Austin Howard, who has been with the department for about three years.
-Ray identified the officer in the March 1 shooting as Mark Solis, who has been with the department for about one year.
+15 shooting as Austin Howard, who has been with the department for about three years.
+Ray identified the officer in the March 1 shooting as Mark Solis, who has been with the department for about a year.

 Both men had been on administrative leave while the incidents were being investigated, and both have returned to duty, Ray said.

-According to information from Springdale police, officers responded to a call about 6 p.m.
-Feb.
-15 from a woman saying Ethan Brasel, 20, wouldn't get out of her car in the western parking lot of Murphy Park on South Pleasant Street, according to a department news release.
-The caller reported Brasel had a pistol in his front waistband, and there was another gun in the car, police said.
+On Feb.
+15, officers responded to a call about 6 p.m. from a woman saying Ethan Brasel, 20, wouldn't get out of her car in the western parking lot of Murphy Park on South Pleasant Street, according to a Springdale Police Department news release.
+The caller reported that Brasel had a pistol in his front waistband and there was another gun in the car, police said.

 Officers said they found Brasel sitting in the front passenger seat of a white car.
 Officers ordered Brasel out of the car and asked if he had any weapons, the release states.